RedHatInsights/insights-core/CONTRIBUTING.md

 ## Introduction

-Falafel is the framework upon which Red Hat Insights rules are built and delivered.
+Insights-core is the framework upon which Red Hat Insights rules are built and delivered.
 The basic purpose is to apply "rules" to a set of files collected from a system at a given point in time.

-Falafel rule "plugins" are written in python.
+Insights-core rule "plugins" are written in python.
 The rules follow a "MapReduce" approach, dividing the logic between "mapping" and "reducing" methods.
 This is a convenient approach where a rule's logic takes place in two steps.
 First, there is a "gathering of facts" (the